 - 8. Align the end of the controller module with the opening in the chassis, and then gently push the controller module halfway into the system. - 9.
-Plug the power cable into the power supply and reinstall the power cable retainer. - 10.
 Insert the USB flash drive into the USB slot on the controller module.

 Make sure that you install the USB flash drive in the slot labeled for USB devices, and not in the USB console port.